Brideau/whackdata/_posts/2014-08-04-line-graphs-parallel-processing-r.md

 #### Extracting the Data

 James originally used NASA's population density data from the year 2000.
 Though the outcome should be the same, I decided to use the [raw population data available here](http://sedac.ciesin.columbia.edu/data/set/gpw-v3-population-count).
 On that page, go to download, select the format as ".ascii", the resolution as 1/2°, and the year as 2000.
-(I actually used the 2.5 arc minute dataset, which was much higher resolution than necessary.)

-Once you've downloaded it, do the following:
+Once you've downloaded it, you can do either of the following to get the data into a workable form:

+_Using R_

+1. Put the file glp00ag30.asc into a folder called DataSets in your working directory
+2. Run [this part of the R script](https://github.com/Brideau/GeospatialLineGraphs/blob/master/01GenerateData.R#L21) which uses the 'raster' package to turn it into a set of points.
+The rest of the script is described in the next section.

+_Using QGIS_

-1. Import into QGIS
+1. Import the data into QGIS
 2. Go to Raster > Conversion > Polygonize (Raster to Vector), and check the "Add to map" box
-3. Select that layer, and go to Vector > Geometry Tools > Polygon Centroids and follow the menu items.
+3. Select that layer, and go to Vector > Geometry Tools > Polygon Centroids and follow the menu items, making sure to check "Add result to canvas".
 This will generate another layer with point data from your polygon data.
-4. Finally, right click the points layer, and save it as a CSV file.
+4. Right click the points layer, and save it as a CSV file.
 It should automatically export the X & Y coordinates.
+5. Finally, load the data with [this part of the script](https://github.com/Brideau/GeospatialLineGraphs/blob/master/01GenerateData.R#L29) and make sure to comment out the part above that uses the 'raster' function mentioned above.

 There, you data is ready to be crunched.